-Write Data to Amazon Kinesis Data Streams Using KPL in Java Spring Boot Example
+Writing Data to Amazon Kinesis Data Streams in Spring Boot

 This tutorial is about how to write data to Amazon Kinesis Data Streams in Java Spring Boot.
 To achieve this, we need a producer application.
 A producer application is used to write data into Kinesis Data Streams.